murxla/murxla/docs/install.rst

 refer to ``setup-solver.sh -h`` for further options.

 After successful compilation you can find the Murxla binary in ``build/bin/``.
-Please refer to the :ref:`User Guide <user-guide>` for how to use Murxla.
+Please refer to the :doc:`user_guide` for how to use Murxla.

 Supported Solvers
 -----------------